yansh/yansh.github.io/_posts/articles/2016-03-07-diversity.markdown

 ---

-I guess the desire to be surrounded by common to us people is embedded in us by the evolution.
+I guess the desire to be surrounded by common to us people is embedded in us by evolution.
 We survive by sticking together in a family, tribe.
 Presumably, this is also why we feel comfortable being surrounded by less diverse to us crowd.
 In this context, new or unfamiliar means "danger".
 These questions are being investigated by much smarter people than me, though I cannot help but to